-In Daniel 2, King Nebuchadnezzar had a dream he could not remember, which Elohim revealed to Daniel along with its interpretation.
-In Daniel 7, Daniel had a dream that contained a vision that he remembered.
-At the end of the vision, we are told his "thoughts troubled and alarmed me and my cheerfulness of countenance was changed in me, but I kept the matter in my heart and mind” (Daniel 7:28 Amplified Version).
+At the end of this vision, we are told his "thoughts troubled and alarmed me and my cheerfulness of countenance was changed in me, but I kept the matter in my heart and mind" (Dan.
+7:28, Amplified Version).
 In this chapter, Daniel relates his troubling dream and its interpretation.
-He begins by telling us that he saw "four great beasts come up from the sea, diverse one from [one] another” (Daniel 7:3).
-“Sea” represents a multitude of people as seen in Isaiah 60:2-5 and Revelation 17:5.
+He begins by telling us he saw "four great beasts come up from the sea, diverse one from [one] another" (Dan.
+7:3).

 In Revelation 13:1-2, a different beast will "rise up out of the sea."
-This beast has some of the features of the beasts described in Daniel 7.
-The ten horns, the lion, the bear, and the leopard are mentioned as they are in Daniel 7.
+This beast has some of the features of the beasts described in Daniel chapter seven.
+The ten horns, the lion, the bear, and the leopard are mentioned as they are in Daniel chapter seven.

 We read in Daniel 7:12, "As concerning the rest of the beasts [lion, bear, and leopard – the fourth beast was not included], they had their dominion taken away: yet their lives were prolonged for a season and a time" (emphasis added).
-In Daniel 7, they represent separate individual kingdoms, and in Revelation 13, they form a composite beast made up of parts of all three beasts.
-We will be looking more closely at this seven-headed and ten-horned beast when we get to our study of Revelation 13.
+In Daniel chapter seven, they represent separate individual kingdoms, and in Revelation chapter thirteen, they form a composite beast made up of parts of all three beasts.
+We will be looking more closely at this seven-headed, ten-horned beast when we get to the study of Revelation chapter thirteen.

-Daniel related what he was shown during his dream in Daniel 7:2-14 and in conclusion Daniel says, "I Daniel was grieved in my spirit in the midst of my body, and the visions of my head troubled me” (Daniel 7:15).
+Daniel relates what he was shown during his dream in Daniel 7:2-14, and in conclusion, Daniel says, "I Daniel was grieved in my spirit in the midst of my body, and the visions of my head troubled me" (Dan.
+7:15).

-Very similar language is used describing the recipients' experiences are seen throughout the Bible.
+Very similar language is used in describing the recipients' experiences as seen throughout the Bible.
 There is no ecstatic joy or rapture.
-These visions from Elohim as recorded in the Bible seem to have a very sobering effect on the recipients unlike what we read about in modern occurrences of this nature and are often claimed to be of Elohim (1 John 4:1).
+These visions and dreams from Elohim, as recorded in the Bible, seemed to have a very sobering effect on the recipients, unlike what we read about in recent occurrences of this nature and are often claimed to be of Elohim.
+"Beloved, believe not every spirit, but try the spirits whether they are of Elohim: because many false prophets are gone out into the world" (1 John 4:1, emphasis added).

-We have been told “the whole world” is being deceived by Satan, and that can include you and me.
-He is after all of us; and no one is immune to his devices and attacks.
-Yahushua and His disciples were attacked by Satan, so unless we are aware of his devices and methods, we may fall for his deceptions and lies also.
-“Lest Satan should get an advantage of us: for we are not ignorant of his devices" (2 Corinthians 2:11).
+We are told, "the whole world" (Rev. 12:9) is being deceived by Satan, and that can include you and me.
+He is after all of us, and no one is immune to his devices and attacks.
+Satan attacked Yahushua and His disciples, so unless we are aware of his devices and methods, we also may fall for his deceptions and lies.
+"Lest Satan should get an advantage of us: for we are not ignorant of his devices" (2 Cor.
+2:11, emphasis added).
 We can see Satan at work throughout the Bible, and we need to be aware of how he is at work today to deceive and lead us away from Elohim and the truths found in the Bible.

 In Daniel 7:3-7, four beasts are described.
-What did these four beasts represent?
-In Daniel 7:17, Daniel was told, "These great beasts which are four, are four kings, which shall arise out of the earth.”
-Further in Daniel 7:23, Daniel was told, "Thus he said, the fourth beast shall be the fourth kingdom upon the earth, which shall be diverse from all kingdoms, and shall devour the whole earth, and shalt tread it down, and break it in pieces."
+Who and what did these four beasts represent?
+In Daniel 7:17, Daniel was told, "These great beasts which are four, are four kings, which shall arise out of the earth."
+In Daniel 7:23, Daniel was told, "Thus he said, the fourth beast shall be the fourth kingdom upon the earth, which shall be diverse from all kingdoms, and shall devour the whole earth, and shalt tread it down, and break it in pieces."

 Daniel's attention was focused on the fourth beast.
-He is not given any further information on the previous three beasts nor did he ask for any.
-He was told that the "beasts, which are four, are four kings” (Daniel 7:17) but in verse 23, he was told “the fourth beast shall be the fourth kingdom upon the earth."
+He is not given any further information on the previous three beasts, nor did he ask for any.
+He was told that the "beasts, which are four, are four kings" (Dan.
+7:17), but in verse twenty-three, he was told, "the fourth beast shall be the fourth kingdom upon the earth."
 Did the other three beasts represent kingdoms also?
-From the descriptions given in Daniel 7 for each of the four beasts, we can figure out which kingdoms they represent.
+From the descriptions given in Daniel chapter seven for each of the four creatures, we can figure out which kingdoms they represent.